 Response: See response to CD Goals 4 and 5 above.
-Streetscapes will provide continuity and connectivity from, to and around The Osborn.
-The design of open space elements will include sustainable, low water use landscape improvements, shade trees, shade elements, hardscape, outdoor furniture and seating spaces, public art, and integrated infrastructure.
+The 1st Street streetscape will provide continuity and connectivity to and from the Property.
+The design of open space elements will include sustainable, low water use landscape improvements, shade trees, shade elements, hardscape, seating spaces, and integrated infrastructure.
 The primary focus of the site design is walkability and contextually appropriate building placement that caters to the pedestrian and celebrates all that Old Town has to offer.
-The site is located near the southern edge of Old Town less than one mile directly west of the Indian Bend Wash greenbelt, and as such, is uniquely situated to enhance connectivity between these pedestrian realms.
+The site is located steps away from Civic Center Mall and less than one-half mile directly west of the Indian Bend Wash greenbelt, and as such, is uniquely situated to enhance connectivity between these pedestrian realms.